 While Yukon golds are my favorites for Oven Roasted Potatoes and Instant Pot Mashed Potatoes, when it came to making a healthy version of classic French fries in the air fryer, russet potatoes did the best job.

 Feel free to try both potatoes and pick your favorite!
+And you MUST try Air Fryer Sweet Potato Fries at some point too!

 How to Cut Potatoes for Fries